martienssenlab/maize-code/README.md

 - __MaizeCode_analysis.sh__ - _wrapper script for the analysis pipeline_\
 If new samples are to be analyzed individually, sends each group of samples of the same datatype to `MaizeCode_ChIP_analysis.sh` or `MaizeCode_RNA_analysis.sh`\
+Gathers peak statistics for all ChIPseq samples in the samplefile and lauches `MaizeCode_R_peak_stats.r` to plot them\
-Gathers peak, gene expression and tss statistics for all samples in the samplefile (in combined/reports/summary_ChIP_peaks_<samplename>.txt \
+Gathers gene expression statistics for all RNAseq samples in the samplefile and lauches `MaizeCode_R_gene_ex_stats.r` to plot them\
+Gathers TSS statistics for all RAMPAGE samples in the samplefile\
 Launches the `MaizeCode_line_analysis.sh` script for each reference present in the samplefile\
 If different lines are present, launches the `MaizeCode_combined_analysis.sh` script ___NOT DONE YET___